 Community division reviewing therapy services to understand demands and AHP capacity to deliver ensure effective use of resources and support recruitment to existing and new roles in accordance with service pathways.
 Implemented Step Into Health programme which connects Trusts with the Armed Forces community, by offering an access route into employment and career development opportunities.
-Anchor Employer model in place with WHG Collaboration vith Health Education England to pilot new role of Medical Support Worker.
-Survey which match sector average scores Externally benchmarked Financial and operational productivity performance data, particularly (but not exclusively) through Model Hospital.
-STP Acute collaboration focus to enable movement of staff across the system and work in partnership to address recruitment hotspots.
+Anchor Employer model in place with WHG Collaboration with Health Education England to pilot new role of Medical Support Worker.
 Gaps in Controls: There is a requirement to procure a Learning Management System (LMS) as a platform to manage content and completion of e-learning.
 There is insufficient assurance that medical rota's (excluding senior medics) are compliant with contractual requirements.
 ESR data cleanse improvement project has slipped from 31 March 21 to 31 July 21.
 Apprenticeship levy underutilised.
 High levels of turnover for Allied Health Professional rolls which has increased consecutively for the last 3 months reaching 16.29%.[March 2021] As of 31 March 2021 there were 98 FTE registered nurse vacancies.
 48 vacancies within band 2 positions in Estates & Facilities (E&F) to be filled during Q1 campaign planned for June.
 Assurance: Model Hospital Use of Resources assessments.
-Staff recommending Trust as a place to be treated has increased from 49% [2019] to 53.4% [2020 NSS].
+Implementation of Anchor Institute Recruitment Campaign Istaff recommending Trust as a place to be treated has increased from 49% [2019] to 53.4% [2020 NSS].
 Staff recommending Trust as a place to work has increased from 47.8% [20190 to 52.3% [2020 NSS].
 Turnover has decreased from 11.64% in 2019 to 8.66% in 2020 against Trust target of 10%.
 Average 2-year retention rate across the Trust of 82.4%.
 Time to hire 55 days - 2nd quartile of Model Hospital data Clinical Support Worker (CSW) vacancies reduced to 0 as of 31 Mach 2021.
 21/98 nurse vacancies filled by 10 May 2021.
-Implementation of Anchor Institute Recruitment Campaign Associate Director of AHP appointed and commenced in role [May 2020].
-NHSIE central and regional team oversight of progress against NHS People Plan.
-Quarterly deep dive of key workforce metrics by CCG.
 Gaps in Assurance: There is a lack of workforce planning capability across leaders within the Trust.
 Lack of ability to meet local and national professional clinical staffing models / guidelines.
 There is a lack of clarity regarding roles and responsibilities relating to the appointment, onboarding and deployment of medical staff.